ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 Commonly the technical model will model a single year in isolation, and is used as an input to the financial model.

-The financial model must model **multiple years over time** (to model economic return over time), using the technical results as the basis for the first year with the financial inputs (such as prices) forecasted forward alongside the single year of technical results.
+The financial model will model **multiple years over time** (to model economic return over time), using the technical results as the basis for the first year with the financial inputs (such as prices) forecasted forward based on the single year technical results.

-In the absence of forecasted energy prices across the future project lifetime, **energy prices are often modelled in a similar way to the technical model** - taking a single reference year in isolation, with these prices being forecasted forward with some assumption of inflation.
+In the absence of forecasted energy prices across the future project lifetime, **energy prices are often modelled in a similar way to the technical model** - taking a single reference year of prices and forecasting them forward with assumptions of inflation.

-A simple example of a technical & financial model of an energy project is given below:
+A simple example of how a technical & financial model combine is given below:

-- a technical model outputs annual savings of `150 MWh`,
+- a technical model outputs annual savings of `150 MWh` of electricity,
-- we assume prices at `100 $/MWh`
+- we assume electricity prices at `100 $/MWh`
-- captial investment estimated at `$ 25,000`.
+- capital investment is estimated at `$ 25,000`.

 The technical inputs & price assumptions are then forecast forward (here without inflation) to calculate cumulative savings: